 - Flaky Blueberry Cheese Danish

-Mashed Sweet Potato Donuts with Cinnamon & Sugar
+Mashed Sweet Potato Donuts with Cinnamon and Sugar

 For the dough;

 - 3½ cups all-purpose flour, plus more for rolling

 - ¼ cup shortening, I used butter flavor